-Wouldn’t it be nice to have a the science and a few examples and stories on how people apply in real life and how we can do the same?
+Wouldn’t it be nice to have science and a few examples and stories on how people apply in real life and how we can do the same?

 That’s my template of a great book and that’s what The Power Moves does.

-The Power of Habit at times seem to be more a collection of stories and some science than science with examples though.
+The Power of Habit at times seems to be more a collection of stories and some science than science with examples though.
 For me: too much unnecessary blabla.